Natural Resources

 Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values):

-Soil aggregate stability ratings should typically be 5 to 6, normally 6.
-This site typically has an O-horizon (roots and partly decomposed stems and leaves of plants) that is 0-3 inches thick.
+Soil stability ratings should typically be 5 to 6, normally 6.
+This site typically has an O-horizon (roots and partly decomposed stems and leaves of plants) that is 0 to 3 inches (0 to 7.6 cm) thick.
 Surface organic matter adheres to the soil surface.
 Soil surface fragments will typically retain structure indefinitely when dipped in distilled water. -

 Soil surface structure and SOM content (include type of structure and A-horizon color and thickness):